 • Have a contest with a fun prize.
 If an aggressive goal is met, ask someone in a leadership role within your group or office to wear a funny outfit, be in a dunk tank, sing in front of coworkers or whatever best works for your group or office.

 • Host a kick-off event to get your group excited to donate.
 Show a video about what Utah Food Bank does, or even volunteer at our warehouse!
 Get a firsthand look at our operations and what is involved in providing emergency food assistance throughout the state.
 Volunteering is a great team-building experience and can serve as a great kick-off or reward for your food drive.
 Just be sure to schedule a volunteer appointment well in advance because openings fill up fast.
 Find out more here.

-• Select one of our most-needed food items (such as peanut butter or tuna) and give it a catchy title (i.e., Tuna Tower or Peeps for Peanut Butter).
-You can even create donated-food theme days such as “Macaroni Mondays” or “Tuna Tuesdays.”
+• Single out an item: Select a most-needed food item (such as peanut butter or tuna) and give it a catchy title (i.e., Tuna Tower or Peeps for Peanut Butter).
+You can even create donated food theme days such as “Macaroni Mondays” or “Tuna Tuesdays.”

 • Have a community event such as a bake sale, cake walk, BBQ dinner, car wash or multi-home yard sale to benefit Utah Food Bank.

 • Create a friendly competition by challenging departments, floors in an office building, alumni groups of rival schools, high schools, etc. The winners could make the others wear their school colors, decorate their office or provide a service to the winning team.

 Please share your food and/or fund drive ideas with us.
 Let our Food Drive Coordinator in on your success at (801) 887-1266 or [email protected].